Looking through the class blogs, I've noticed that a lot of posts are text only.

 There are many different kinds of meta tags, but the one most relevant to SEO is the meta description tag.
 This tag gives a brief description of the content of the web page:

-description that describes what is on the page
+<meta name="description" content="Here is a page description that describes what is on the page"> |

 Meta description tags are often directly used in search engine results pages in the two lines describing each search result.
 Note that only the first 150-160 characters of your description will show up in the result.
 Here is an example of a search result entry for SEOmoz: